chevcast/hearthstone-log-watcher/README.md

 }
 ```

 Don't be confused by the `entityId` field.
 The ID is not consistent across games.
-Rather, the card ID is an entity ID that is assigned to that specific card for the duration of that game.
+Rather, the entity ID is an identifier that is assigned to that specific card for the duration of just that match.
 It is what you need in order to track a card's status as the game progresses.
 For example, if you have two Knife Jugglers in your deck, you need to be able to tell which one is which.
-The card ID is the only way to track changes to a specific card during that game.
-The `cardId` field never changes however and you may use it to look up card data.
+The entity ID is the only way to track changes to a specific card during that game.
+The `cardId` field never changes however, and you may use it to look up card data in a card database such as the one found at [HearthstoneJSON.com](http://hearthstonejson.com).

 ## Planned